Uvacoder/uvacodernotes2/pages/html/html5.md

 MATH JAX one of the polifill which enables math formulas to be rendererd on browser [Samples](https://www.mathjax.org/#samples)

-[ In funtoot we use MATHQUIL libarary for MATH ML support ]

 ### Connectivity
 `Web socket`